glorrymiss/glorrymiss/README.md

 ## Hi there 👋

-##I'm a begginer Frontend Developer from Ukraine
+## I'm Yuliia Zherebetska and I`m a Frontend Developer.

 ## :EDUCATION: